howtographql/howtographql/content/backend/graphql-node-typescript/1-project-setup.md

 title: Project Setup
 pageTitle: 'Creating a basic NodeJS & TypeScript project'
 description:
-  'Learn how to setup a basic NodeJS & TypeScript server'
+  'Learn how to setup a basic NodeJS & TypeScript project'
 ---

 In this section, you will learn how to create a basic NodeJS project with TypeScript.